rushab17/Flutter-Test-Application/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+File Structure:
+lib - Contains all the flutter(dart) files main.dart - Run the application with this file pages - Dart file with individual app page files

 For Running this project:
 1. In Android Studio or VSCode open pubspec.yaml file.
 2. Just press Clt+S to Save and all the dependencies will be installed.